pelevesque/MIDI-Make/README.md

 ### \

-The time signature operator is used to specify a time signature for the Track class's time method.
+The time-signature operator is used to specify a time-signature for the Track class's time method.

 ```raku